Who is the course for?

 You will be asked for some form of photographic ID before you can take your assessment, please have this with you.

-Assessment Schedule available at http://www.nptc.org.uk/qualificationschemes.aspx?id=3
+Assessment Handbooks available at https://www.nptc.org.uk/qualificationschemes

 IMPORTANT UPDATE ON CLIMBING EQUIPMENT: